tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ##### Weaknesses

-- In order to be a masternode, you have to invest first;
-- The maintaining of masternodes can be a long and arduous task- malfunctions are common;
+- Maintaining of masternodes can be long and arduous task, malfunctions are common
-- ROI is not guaranteed and inconsistent;
+- ROI is not guaranteed and inconsistent
-- Location of your masternode is known, node can be stolen.
+- Location of your masternode is known, node can physically be stolen

 #####
 #####